 It is true that each family has different priorities in its values, but here I share some 10 essential values.

 - Belonging: each member of the family must feel loved, that they belong and that they are important.
 A strong family accepts each member’s differences and gives them their place.
 The creation of a family unit is important, but we must always remember that we must give each person their individual space, because we are all different.
 In general, people are willing to take risks and explore new borders when they know they have a safe place to go back if things don’t work out as planned.
 To create this sense of belonging it is important to meet on special occasions, holidays and especially, to spend time together.

 - Respect: Respect is knowing how to recognize and value the thoughts of everyone, the feelings and contributions of each member of the family.
 Respect must be won and we must not cross the fine line between respect and fear.
 It is also very important to respect oneself, because if we do not, how do we expect someone else to respect us?

-5. Forgiveness.
-Forgiving people who have wronged you is an important choice to make.
-Yes, forgiveness is a choice.
-It is not some feeling that randomly washes over you when you feel the other person has “suffered” enough.
-This can be tough since a lot of us tend to equate forgiveness with saying what you did was okay.
-They are not the same thing.
-Holding a grudge, is not conducive to a close family with mutual respect.
+- Sorry: forgiving people who have wronged you is an important decision to make.
+This is not a feeling that takes hold of you at random when you feel that the other person has “suffered” enough.
+This can be difficult as many of us tend to equate forgiveness to saying what you did was right.
+Let us remember that we all make mistakes, all from time to time we say things we do not want.

-10. Traditions.
-This is by far the most fun for me.
-I think traditions are what make a family unique, they draw people together and create a sense of belonging for everyone.
-Traditions don’t need to be expensive, elaborate or a lot of work.
-It can be something as simple as a lazy Saturday morning sipping coffee and chatting or an annual fondue dinner to ring in the new year.
-If you don’t currently have traditions in your family, create them!
-All traditions started with one person why not let your family traditions start with you?
-Get creative and have fun.
+- Traditions: traditions are what make a unique family.
+Traditions don’t have to be expensive, elaborate or hard-working.
+It can be something as simple as a lazy Saturday morning drinking coffee and chatting or an annual dinner to receive the New Year.
+If you don’t currently have family traditions, believe them.